sst/guide/_chapters/add-an-api-to-list-all-the-notes.md

 Let's test list all notes API.

-{%change%} Run the following in your terminal.
+{%change%} Run the following in your terminal (again, replacing the example URL with your `ApiEndpoint` value).

 ``` bash
 $ curl https://5bv7x0iuga.execute-api.us-east-1.amazonaws.com/notes